hiibolt/KnowledgeBase/pages/Key Speaker Notes - Feb 7th.md

 		  **Examples**: Game playing, treatment trajectory, human-machine interaction
 	- ### Weakly-Supervised Learning
 	  Deep neural networks required a *ton* of labeled data for training.

+	  This is often in scenarios with a very low number of data points, such as users with ground truths available in user profiling. (iGait, for instance, has this issue)
 	- ### Iterpretability of machine learning models Interpreting what is learned by the DNN is critical for evaluation.
 - ## Representative Works